wp-plugins/wp-to-twitter/readme.txt

 == Changelog ==

+= 2.4.12 =

+* Bug fix: Issues with permissions disallowing some behaviors incorrectly.
+* Bug fix: Stripping of nonalphanumerics in hashtags is now UTF8 friendly.
+* Change: Tweaking of the  meaning of some permissions.
+* Add: permission to disallow a role from Tweeting at all.

 = 2.4.11 =

 * Bug fix: Mismatched rules for when to enqueue charCount script and when to insert inline script calling that script.